-Safety 24, the biggest specialist conference for it

-specialist conference for injury prevention, was hosted by the World Health Organization and the George Institute for Global Health in September 2024.
+Safety 24, the biggest specialist conference for injury prevention, was hosted by the World Health Organization and the George Institute for Global Health in September 2024.
 The FIA Foundation convened global experts and stakeholders through pre-conference workshops and main conference sessions focused on critical road safety issues, including motorcycle safety and financing.